hanyang-hu/HS2914-auto-correction-project/README.md

 # HS2914-auto-correction-project

-The code and dataset used in our project on the topic "String edit distance and its applications" for HS2914.
+The code and sentence examples used in the BERT-NCM part of our project on the topic "String edit distance and its applications" for HS2914.

+# BERT-NCM

-# Auto Correction with the Noisy Channel Model and BERT
+Automatic sentence correction with the BERT and the Noisy Channel Model.

 ## Instructions